 Gale Anne Hurd – Executive Produer

-In 2015, Hurd was awarded the prestigious David O. Selznick Award for Achievement in Motion Pictures by the Producers Guild of America, joining past honorees Clint Eastwood, Kathleen Kennedy, and Steven Spielberg.
-She is also the recipient of the 2015 Jaeger-LeCoultre “Glory to the Filmmaker” Award from the 21st Annual Los Angeles Film Festival.
-The National Women’s History Museum honored Hurd at their annual 2015 “Women Making History” event, along with Oscar winner Viola Davis.
-She was inducted into the International Women’s Forum Hall of Fame in 2014, which includes such honorees as Rosa Parks, Ruth Bader Ginsberg and Audrey Hepburn.
-In 2013, she accepted the Cartier Award at the Deauville American Film Festival, along with Cate Blanchett and Nicolas Cage, and was the 2013 recipient of the DiGamma Kappa Award for Distinguished Service in Broadcasting from Grady College at the University of Georgia, home of the Peabody Awards.
-In 2012, Hurd received her star on the Hollywood Walk of Fame.
+In 2015, Hurd was awarded the prestigious David O. Selznick Award for Achievement in Motion Pictures by the Producers Guild of America, joining past honorees Clint Eastwood, Kathleen Kennedy and Steven Spielberg.
+She is also the current recipient of the 2015 Jaeger-LeCoultre Glory to the Filmmaker Award from the 21st Annual Los Angeles Film Festival.
+The National Women’s History Museum honored Hurd at its annual 2015 “Women Making History” event, along with Oscar winner Viola Davis.
+Hurd was inducted into the International Women’s Forum Hall of Fame in 2014, which includes such honorees as Rosa Parks, Ruth Bader Ginsburg and Audrey Hepburn.
+In 2013, Hurd accepted the Cartier Award at the Deauville American Film Festival, along with Cate Blanchett and Nicolas Cage, and was also the 2013 recipient of the DiGamma Kappa Award for Distinguished Service in Broadcasting from Grady College at the University of Georgia, home of the Peabody Awards.
+In 2012, she received a star on the Hollywood Walk of Fame.